About West Space

 In 2023, West Space launched our Studio program, offering short-term residencies for local artists and international visiting artists among the cohort of studio artists in Collingwood Yards.

 West Space's current program involves five major projects in our main space each year, activated by performances, discussion and smaller-scale works in-person and online.
-We largely program by invitation, with a selection of Commissions, Windows and Studio residencies accessible via open-call.
+We largely program by invitation, with Commissions, Windows and Studio residencies accessible via open-call.

 Today, West Space combines the flexibility and creative freedom of an artist-run initiative, with the professional infrastructure and curatorial support of a larger public institution.
 This affords us a unique position - with the ability to act as a conduit across the arts ecology, connecting national and intergenerational peers and concerns.